ChamodyaChiran/AW1000-NSS-Build-Public/README.md

 * 🔐 PassWall for advanced proxy, VPN, and firewall control

-* ChamodyaWRT V5.2 Comes with HomeProxy for advanced proxy management
+* 🏠 HomeProxy for advanced proxy management

 * 🚫 Adblock with filter list support to block ads and trackers